yupAyush/resturantLandingPage/README.md

 - **Responsive Design**: Adapts seamlessly to different screen sizes and devices.
 - **Interactive UI**: Smooth navigation and engaging user interface.
 - **Menu Showcase**: Display the restaurant's menu items with descriptions and prices.
-- **Contact Form**: Allows users to make reservations or contact the restaurant.
-- **React Components**: Organized and reusable components for better maintainability.

 ## Technologies Used

 - React.js
 - HTML5 & CSS3
 - JavaScript (ES6+)
-- Bootstrap (or Material-UI for styling, if applicable)
-- Axios (if API integration is included)

 ## Installation